coditori/highly-skilled-job-offers/README.md

 9. [Interview Improvement process](#9--interview-improvement-process)

 ## The benefits of getting a job offer
-- You don't need any language certificate IELTS/TOEFL, but you at least need to have an intermediate or upper intermediate English level.
+- No language certificate is needed (IELTS/TOEFL), but at least need to have an intermediate or upper intermediate English level.
-- Usually, you don't need to be educated
+- Usually, no need to be educated
-- The company will give you a relocation package (flight tickets, one month's rent, ...)
+- The company offers a relocation package (flight tickets, one month's rent, ...)
-- The company will help you to get a visa faster and they do all the paperwork for you
+- The company helps you to get a visa faster

 ## 0- How to choose a country for living in?
-You can consider these items (which you can find more on google :)) You can give these items some weight and it depends on you.
+Consider these items (which you can find more on google :))
 #### General items
 - [Passport Index](https://www.passportindex.org/byRank.php) - Higher is better
 - [Happiness Index](https://worldpopulationreview.com/country-rankings/happiest-countries-in-the-world) - Higher is better